 For inspiration, here are some examples:

-- Follow my recipe for Gua Bao to make the classic Taiwanese version with braised pork belly (see image below).
+- Follow my recipe for Gua Bao to make the classic Taiwanese version with braised pork belly (see image above).

-- Use these bao buns, instead of duck pancakes, to wrap sliced Peking duck, or roast five-spice chicken/smoked chicken.
+- Use these bao buns, instead of duck pancakes, to wrap Aromatic Crispy Duck (see image below), sliced Peking duck, or roast five-spice chicken/smoked chicken.

 - Flavorful, saucy stir-fries, such as Sichuan garlic sauce pork, Peking shredded pork, would make great fillings.